yangmillstheory/vim-snipe/README.md

 Since I'm not an amazing typist, this happens often enough to be worth automating (in fact, it happened while writing this line).

 2. I don't like the `;` and `,` repetition when using linewise motions.

+I almost always know where I want to go, but I'm forced to navigate incrementally to that place.

 3. There aren't any plugins with the same feature set.

 The two plugins with the most overlap in functionality are